trailofbits/challenge-tasks/README.md

   /home/<YOURUSERNAMEHERE>/.Xauthority
 ```

-At this point you should be able to run graphical applications, and they should open on your local desktop.
-If you want to go a step further and have a whole entire Ubuntu desktop, read on.

 ##### ssh tunneling / port forwarding (Clientside, on your laptop)
 On Mac, you'll need an X server such as [XQuartz](https://formulae.brew.sh/cask/xquartz#default) to be able to view and interact with the X11 environment we're about to forward from our Coder VM.
 You will also need a VNC client, e.g., [Tiger VNC Viewer](https://formulae.brew.sh/cask/tigervnc-viewer#default) and [VNC Viewer](https://formulae.brew.sh/cask/vnc-viewer#default) are available from Brew on macOS or from your package manager of choice on Linux, and should work fine, or just use your favourite.